Home - Book Preview

 I walked up to the house, as he followed.
 The front door was unlocked, and I entered as if I lived there.
 I looked around at the mess.
 Empty bottles, mostly Jack Daniels, littered the floor and couch.

 Amidst the bottles on the couch was a very tall, heavily muscled black man.
-He was completely out of it.
+He was completely out of it, and snoring softly.

-I gestured Grandpa in after me, and carefully closed the door.
-I put a finger to my lips to remind him to be quiet, and he gave me a wide eyed nod.
-He looked on the verge of panic.
+I gestured Grandpa in after me.
+I quietly and carefully closed the door behind us.
+I put a finger to my lips to remind him to be quiet.
+He gave me a wide eyed nod in return.
+Grandpa looked on the verge of complete panic.

-One eye opened, "Who the hell are you?
+One eye opened, bloodshot and bleary.
+"Who the hell are you?
 What are you doin in my house?" he slurred.

 The other eye opened.
 He reached for the cup and took a sip.
 With gusto he drank down the rest of the cup.